CalebClauson/schedule-app/README.md

 Using a Google Sheet is simple, but it can become messy when there are a lot of teachers, students, schedule changes, and different teaching locations.
 Since some lessons happen at a center and others happen at parent homes, it would be useful to have a system that can organize schedules clearly and eventually check for conflicts.

-This project gives me a chance to practice building a real client/server style application with Python, Flask, SQLite, HTML, and CSS while making something that is based on an actual workplace situation.
+This project gives me a chance to practice building a real client/server style application with Python, Flask, SQLite, HTML, CSS, and JavaScript while making something that is based on an actual workplace situation.

 ## Main Goal

 Create a simple client/server scheduling system where:

+- Teachers can log in
 - Teachers can view their own schedules
+- Teachers can open lesson detail pages
+- Teachers can update lesson notes
+- Teachers can update student notes
-- Admins can view and manage all schedules
+- Admins can eventually view and manage all schedules
 - Schedule data is stored in a database
 - Teachers only need a web browser to use it
 - The app stores schedule data in a database instead of relying directly on a spreadsheet